garretrc/ggvoronoi/README.md

 ## Overview

-'ggvoronoi' is an R package that allows for easy creation and manipulation of Voronoi diagrams, a tool for determining nearest neighbor regions to a given set of points.
+'ggvoronoi' is an R package that allows for easy creation and manipulation of Voronoi diagrams, which are tools for determining nearest neighbor regions for a given set of points.
 Voronoi diagram regions are calculated using the R package 'deldir' by Rolf Turner.
 The output from 'deldir' is converted to the spatial object format provided by the 'sp' package from Edzer Pebesma and Roger Bivand.
 This allows for additional functionality beyond what is provided in 'deldir': diagrams can now be extended to heatmaps and users can now specify a bounding region for the diagram.